dmd-program/dmd-100/projects/ritual/define_hmw.md

 ## Example Question

-In this example, let's say that I discovered that a college student friend of mine was anxious about socializing.
-Often times, meeting friends meant going out and spending a lot of money, but they were on a very tight budget.
+In this example, let's say that I discovered that a friend of mine was anxious about socializing.
 The HMW question might look like this:

-How might we **\( remove the stress of overspending from \)** **\( a cash-strapped college student \)** **\( when they socialize with friends \)**?
+How might we **\( relieve the stress of social interaction from \)** **\( a person who has trouble feeling comfortable in groups \)** **\( when they socialize with friends \)**?

 ## Steps to completion

 1. Based on your work from the Discover phase, complete the Mad Libs style sentence and write it in your journal.

 2. Try writing the question three different ways or writing three different questions.
 Circle the one you think works best.

 3. Document your HMW question with a photograph or scan.